 Booth, N., (2020) Maternal Imprisonment and Family Life; from the caregivers’ perspectives.
 Bristol: Policy Press.

-Dallaire, D, Ciccone, A and Wilson, L (2010) Teachers’ experiences with and expectations of children with incarcerated parents, Journal of applied developmental psychology, 31, 281-290.
+Dallaire, D, Ciccone, A and Wilson, L (2010) ‘Teachers’ experiences with and expectations of children with incarcerated parents’, Journal of applied developmental psychology, 31, 281-290.

 Department for children, schools and families and Ministry of Justice (2007) Children of Offenders Review - A joint department for children, schools and families/ Ministry of Justice review to consider how to support children of prisoners to achieve better outcomes.